About the Plant Surveillance Network

 The concept of the Plant Surveillance Network follows the success of the National Plant Biosecurity Diagnostic Network (under the Subcommittee on Plant Health Diagnostics).

-The National Plant Biosecurity Surveillance Professional Development and Protocols Projects are coordinated and delivered by Plant Health Australia and are funded by the Department of Agriculture, Fisheries and Forestry.
-The objectives of the Projects are to enhance and strengthen Australia’s surveillance capacity and capability to identify priority plant pests that impact on plant industries, environment and the community.
+The Plant Surveillance Network Australasia-Pacific is an initiative of the Subcommittee on National Plant Health Surveillance with funding for network activities provided by the Australian Government Department of Agriculture, Fisheries and Forestry.
+The objectives of the network are to enhance and strengthen Australia’s surveillance capacity and capability to identify priority plant pests that impact on plant industries, environment and the community.

 Plant pest surveillance activities are critical to the Australian and New Zealand agriculture and the biosecurity systems that protect them.
 Surveillance activities provide benefits to agricultural industries, the community and the environment.